googleapis/google-cloud-ruby/RELEASING.md

 1. After the Circle CI master branch build has successfully completed, confirm that [Travis CI (Mac OS X)](https://travis-ci.org/GoogleCloudPlatform/google-cloud-ruby) and [Appveyor CI (Windows)](https://ci.appveyor.com/project/GoogleCloudPlatform/google-cloud-ruby) master branch builds are also green.

 High fives all around!

+## Adding a new gem to meta-packages

+There are extra steps required to add a new package to the `google-cloud` and/or `stackdriver` meta-package gems.
+These instructions are for the `google-cloud` gem.
+(The `stackdriver` gem does not require the documentation steps.)

+1. Add the gem to [`google-cloud/Gemfile`](https://github.com/GoogleCloudPlatform/google-cloud-ruby/blob/google-cloud/v0.52.0/google-cloud/Gemfile).
+1. Add the gem to [`google-cloud/google-cloud.gemspec`](https://github.com/GoogleCloudPlatform/google-cloud-ruby/blob/google-cloud/v0.52.0/google-cloud/google-cloud.gemspec).
+1. Add the gem to [`gcloud/Gemfile`](https://github.com/GoogleCloudPlatform/google-cloud-ruby/blob/google-cloud/v0.52.0/gcloud/Gemfile).
+1. Copy the JSON fragment from the gem's `docs/toc.json` to correct alphabetical location in [`google-cloud/docs/toc.json`](https://github.com/GoogleCloudPlatform/google-cloud-ruby/blob/google-cloud/v0.52.0/google-cloud/docs/toc.json).
+1. Add the gem to the [`google-cloud` whitelist in the top-level `Rakefile`](https://github.com/GoogleCloudPlatform/google-cloud-ruby/blob/google-cloud/v0.52.0/Rakefile#L290-L317).